yochiyochirb/vimrc/README.md

 - `gcc` : to comment/uncomment

+For more information, visit https://github.com/tyru/caw.vim or `:help caw`.

+### vim-anzu

+vim-anzu is a search plugin that displays current match/total matches.

+A few things at least you have to know about vim-anzu are:

+1. `/` / `?` to start search then hit `n` / `N`
+2. current match/total matches are displayed in vim-airline

+- `*` and `#` are also worked as anzu search

+For more information, visit https://github.com/osyo-manga/vim-anzu or `:help anzu`.

 ### vim-over

 A few things at least you have to know about vim-over are:

 - `<Leader>s` : then input a substitute command like `%s/foo/bar/g`, whoa!
+- vim-over requires Vim 7.3 or above and compiles with `+conceal`
+  - Since Vim which comes with OS X does not have `+conceal`, you might have to install Vim via Homebrew

+For more information, visit https://github.com/osyo-manga/vim-over or `:help over`.